-Polecat has traveled all over Northwest U.S., with 650 appearances and four albums in seven years.
+Polecat has brought the stomp all over Northwest U.S., with nearly 1,000 appearances and five albums in ten years.
 Their unique instrumentation and smart song arrangements enable them to seamlessly blend genres including Americana, celtic, rock, reggae, and world music into their sound.
-The general appeal of Polecat comes from their unique take on roots music and their interactive and high energy live shows.
+The general appeal of Polecat comes from their unique take on roots music, eclectic recordings, and their interactive and high energy live shows.

 Bassman extraordinaire, Richard started playing the low end in high school on a 5-string Warwick bass guitar.
-His love for African music and polyrhythmic sounds have transferred over to the blonde 3/4 size K Style upright bass he uses in Polecat.
+His love for African music and polyrhythmic sounds have transferred over to the blonde 3/4 size K Style upright bass (and giant amp system) he uses in Polecat.
 He dominates the complex changes and hits, keeps the groove thumping along with Karl's kick drum.

 With many years of piano lessons in early life, Aaron gradually picked up more instruments over time and has played drums, guitars, bass, and keyboards in several bands and recordings in Bellingham.
 Polecat showcases his song-writing and baritone vocals, backed up with his high energy 12-string guitar playing and keyboard chops.
 His wide range of listening and playing makes his songs less traditional, but they still pulse with the feel of American roots music.
 Aaron's other projects include A.guest (dreamy folk/rock), Coty Hogue (folk/americana), and Petty or Not (tribute to Tom Petty & more).

 Immersed in Celtic music, dance, and culture for the better part of her life, Cayley's fiddle playing embodies the energy of that tradition and brings a whole different kind of stompin' sound to Polecat's bluegrass/americana feel.
 She leads a few traditionals and writes her own reels that get people up out of their seats.
 Her complex lines in harmony with Jeremy's guitar are some of Polecat's most exciting musical moments.
-Cayley also plays fiddle with Giants' Causeway and the Bellingham Ceili Club, and runs the Bellingham Folk School and the Bellingham Folk Festival
+Cayley also plays fiddle with Giants' Causeway.
+She and Aaron produce the Bellingham Folk Festival and the Bellingham Irish Festival.